-Students pursuing at least three-quarter time training under Chapters 30, 31, 32, 33, 35 and 1606 may apply for this program.
+Students pursuing at least three-quarter time training under Chapters 30, 31, 33, 35 and 1606 may apply for this program.
 Applications must be filed each semester, and the student must show financial need.
 Wages are paid at a rate of not less than minimum wage, for a maximum of 650 hours per semester.
-Additional information and applications are available from the VA certifying official in the Office of Student Outreach and Support.
+Additional information and applications are available from the VA certifying official in the Veteran Services Office located in St. Vincent's Hall, Room 304.